shivammathur/php-builder/README.md

 <a href="https://github.com/shivammathur/php-builder/blob/main/LICENSE" title="license"><img alt="LICENSE" src="https://img.shields.io/badge/license-MIT-428f7e.svg"></a>
 <a href="https://github.com/shivammathur/php-builder/tree/main/builds" title="builds"><img alt="PHP Versions Supported" src="https://img.shields.io/badge/php-8.0 and 8.1-8892BF.svg"></a>

-> Build PHP 8.0 and above for Ubuntu.
+> Build PHP 8.0 and above for Ubuntu and other Debian distributions.

-- This projects builds PHP 8.0 and above (including a nightly build from php master) for [setup-php](https://github.com/shivammathur/setup-php) on `Ubuntu`.
+- This projects builds PHP 8.0 and above (including a nightly build from php master) for [setup-php](https://github.com/shivammathur/setup-php) on `Ubuntu` or other `Debian` based distributions.
 - To install a build follow the instructions in the [install](#Install) section.
 To download a build refer to the [builds](#Builds) section.
 - If you want to build PHP for any other linux distribution, you may refer to the build scripts in the `scripts` directory and the CI workflows.

 ## SAPI support

-PHP is built with following SAPIs.
+The builds have the following SAPIs.

 - apache2-handler
 - cli